electronicvisions/hbp-sp9-guidebook/pm/spikey.rst

 =====================================
-Use of the Spikey neuromorphic system
+Using the Spikey neuromorphic system
 =====================================

 .. toctree::